 This course will introduce the basic concepts, principles, theories, historical perspectives, skills, and roles of professional nurses using the nursing process, cultural competencies, ethical and legal issues, and critical thinking.
 Psychomotor competencies in foundational healthcare skills are performed through laboratory experiences in simulated healthcare environments.
-Prerequisites: Successful completion of the nursing pre-requisites and NURS 1101; and Admission to the Nursing Major (BSN pre-licensure option).
-Co-requisites: Enrollment in NURS 3202, NURS 3203, NURS 3204, and NURS 3205.
+Prerequisites: Successful completion of the nursing pre-requisites; Admission to the Nursing Major; Completion of NURS 1101 with a "B" letter grade or better.
+Co-requisites: Enrollment in NURS 3202, NURS 3309, NURS 3204, and NURS 3205.